<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 The menu label is used by food service operators to display the climate impact of individual dishes.
 It provides two data points: the absolute carbon footprint per serving in kg CO₂e, and a rating from A to E based on carbon intensity normalised to a standard 400g portion (Willett, W. et al. (2019)).

 Thresholds are science-based.
 The A and B thresholds have been calculated from the remaining carbon budget available to the food system if we were to meet the Paris Agreement goals for 2050, with an interim goal in 2030 (Waite et al., 2020).
 The C, D, and E thresholds correspond to a potential overshooting of those limits, calculated using the TCRE metric (Transient Climate Response to Cumulative Carbon Emissions (Rogelj et al., 2019)).
-Here is the full methodology.
+Here is the full methodology

 For labels to be certified, being scientifically grounded is necessary but not sufficient on its own.

-The claim scope must be stated clearly on the same medium as the label itself, for example 'climate impact' or 'climate score'.
+• The claim scope must be stated clearly on the same medium as the label itself, for example 'climate impact' or 'climate score'.

-The label must make clear what environmental dimension it covers so the average consumer is not misled about its scope.
+• The label must make clear what environmental dimension it covers so the average consumer is not misled about its scope.
 More detailed technical information such as system boundaries can be made accessible via QR code.

-The label must not visually or textually imply a broader sustainability judgment than the underlying data supports, so color coding, scores, or grades need careful design to avoid implying overall product superiority.
+• The label must not visually or textually imply a broader sustainability judgment than the underlying data supports, so color coding, scores, or grades need careful design to avoid implying overall product superiority.

-A QR code or equivalent link to publicly accessible methodology and verification information is required to meet the transparency and public availability requirements.
+• A QR code or equivalent link to publicly accessible methodology and verification information is required to meet the transparency and public availability requirements.

-Claim wording rules need to be defined to specify what is permitted and what is not alongside the label.
+• Claim wording rules need to be defined to specify what is permitted and what is not alongside the label.

-Update and change management rules will apply, so if the methodology changes, the label must be updated within a defined timeframe.
+• Update and change management rules will apply, so if the methodology changes, the label must be updated within a defined timeframe.

-While some of these requirements are already fulfilled by Klimato’s Menu Carbon Labels, because of the A–E rating and color coding, the label is more directly in scope for EmpCo's certification requirements than the PCF label.
+While some of these requirements are already fulfilled by Klimato’s menu carbon labels, the A–E rating and color coding place the label more directly in scope for EmpCo’s certification requirements than the PCF label.
+In practice, the label may need to show ‘Carbon Footprint’ or similar wording, and the A–E thresholds will need third-party review—so operators may need to update the label design on their menus.

 4. The Certification Framework